Frequently Asked Questions

 What is a Single Page Application (SPA)?

 A Single Page Application (SPA) is a web application rendered when the client requests it.
-SPAs are structured as a single HTML page with no preloaded content; all data and logic are loaded via JavaScript files.
+SPAs are structured as a single HTML page with no preloaded content; all content is loaded via JavaScript files that contain the application logic, UI, and server communication.
 Popular frameworks for building SPAs include React, AngularJS, Vue.js, Ember.JS, and Svelte.
-SPAs offer dynamic, interactive experiences with no additional loading time between navigation, but may suffer from longer initial load times and SEO challenges.
-Learn more.
+SPAs offer fast navigation after the initial load, but may face challenges with SEO and initial load times as complexity grows.
+(Source)

 What is Server-Side Rendering (SSR)?

 Server-Side Rendering (SSR) delivers fully rendered pages on demand, with rendering occurring on the server before being sent to the browser.
-SSR enables dynamic, personalized content experiences and instant updates to content.
-It is easier to rank well for SEO compared to SPAs.
-However, SSR typically requires more API calls and can be slower than SPAs and SSGs.
-Learn more.
+SSR ensures content is up to date and instantly reflects changes, making it ideal for dynamic, personalized experiences and time-sensitive content.
+SSR sites are easier to optimize for SEO compared to SPAs, but may require more API calls and can be slower than SPAs and SSGs.
+(Source)

 What is a Static Site Generator (SSG)?